akileshprabhu05/Chatty/README.md

 ---

 <p align='center'>
-  This is the frontend + backend of a chat app built with the MERN stack and hosted with <a href='https://www.render.com/' target='_blank'>Render</a>.
+  This is the frontend + backend of a chat app built with the MERN stack.
 </p>

 <p align='center'>